serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

 Creating experiment
 ===================
 First, start with creating an experiment folder structure for storing all of Your working data.
-The data will be stored in :code:`experiments` - a directory automatically created by a package.
+The data by default will be stored in :code:`experiments` - a directory automatically created by a package
+(however you are able to save it in another location by using optional :code:`base_dir` attribute).

 To create an experiment, you can use the function :func:`langgraph_log_parser.experiment.create_experiment`.